Welcome to PatentBridge®

 PatentBridge's turn-key patent brokerage is especially attractive to inventors and corporations which do not have the expertise, personnel or inclination to broker their patent portfolios on their own.

-PatentBridge represents software, mobile, computer, Internet and security technologies as well as medical devices.
+PatentBridge represents software, mobile, computer, Internet and cybersecurity technologies.

 PatentBridge was formed in 2003 to represent patent owners in the brokering of their select patents.
 We work with inventors, corporations, law firms and venture capitalists.

 The founder and CEO of PatentBridge is Mark Holmes.
-Mr. Holmes is a registered patent attorney1 experienced in all aspects of patent brokering and patent licensing.
+Mr. Holmes is experienced in all aspects of patent brokering and patent licensing.
 He has negotiated numerous patent deals, both inbound and outbound, as well as represented patent owners in the brokering of their patents.

 For half a decade from 2006 to 2011, Mr. Holmes served as co-chair Silicon Valley Chapter of LES (Licensing Executives Society).